-The CN8000 Multi-slot Encryptor operates in point-to-point and point-to-multipoint Ethernet and Fibre Channel network topologies at data rates ranging from 1Gb/s to 10Gb/s on up to 10 interface/ high speed crypto cards (or slots) per chassis.
-Each slot is effectively an independent encryptor centrally managed by the chassis.
+CN Series Ethernet Encryptors operate in point-to-point and point-to-multipoint network topologies and at data rates ranging from 10Mb/s to 1Gb/s.

-Each encryptor (slot) is typically installed between an operator's private network equipment and public network connection and is used to secure data travelling over fibre optic or CAT5/6 cables.
+Encryptors are typically installed between an operator's private network equipment and public network connection and are used to secure data travelling over either fibre optic or CAT5/6 cables.

 Securing a data link that connects two remote office sites is a common installation application.
-Figure 2 provides an operational overview of two CN8000 encryptor slots positioned in the network.
+Figure 2 provides an operational overview of two CN6010 encryptors positioned in the network.